the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 }
 ~~~~~~~

-Now one could argue to go all the way and interpolate both directly in the return statement.
-But even though this would make the function's body more concise, it would make it in many eyes less readable:
+Now a developer could argue to go all the way and interpolate both directly in the return statement.
+But even though this would make the function's body more concise, it would make it in my eyes less readable.
+So it's always a tightrope walk between conciseness and readability:

 {title="index.js",lang="javascript"}
 ~~~~~~~